 DATES: The School will consist of eight weekly seminars. of two hours each.
-Due to the ongoing COVID-19 pandemic, the School will be online for Michaelmas 2020.
-This allows us to accept applications from people outside of the Oxford community for the first time ever!
-The school will run on Zoom Webinar every Thursday from October 15th to December 3rd from 5:30-7:30pm.
-Successful applicants will be sent the login details (you will hear back about your application shortly after applications close on September 30th).
+Due to the ongoing COVID-19 pandemic, the School will be online again for Hilary 2021.
+We had almost 500 eager participants this past term and we look forward to having more of you join us and learn!
+The school will run on Zoom Webinar every week (exact date TBD, likely Tuesday or Thursday) from January 18th to March 12th from 5:30-7:30pm.
+Successful applicants will be sent the login details (you will hear back about your application on a rolling basis from December 15th).

 FORMAT: Each seminar will consist of a lecture given by a leading academic in the field, followed by questions from participants.
 New to this year's iteration of the School is the introduction of a capstone exercise, which involves working in small groups of 5-6 people to more closely investigate an issue presented in the School.

 The programme is specifically designed to deliver the interdisciplinary knowledge required for successful climate action, while remaining accessible to individuals from all backgrounds.
 It will begin with a broad overview of the science and impacts of climate change, before diving into a deeper examination of the areas that are most crucial for coherent climate action, such as energy, transport, and law.
 The programme will conclude by reviewing local and global frameworks for climate mitigation and adaptation, with a view towards practical actions that can be taken by the participants in their daily lives and future careers.